aijaz/octopress/source/_posts/2012/09/2012-09-23-more-on-passwords.markdown

 - bcrypt
 - Hashes
 - SecondConf
-description: There were some great discussions and questions following my recent talk at SecondConf.
+description: There were some great discussions and questions following my recent Blitz Talk at SecondConf.
 I summarize them in this post.
 ---

-After my [recent talk at SecondConf](/2012/09/22/protecting-your-users-privacy/) I had some great conversations with fellow attendees in the meal lines and around the beverage table.
+After my [recent Blitz Talk at SecondConf](/2012/09/22/protecting-your-users-privacy/) I had some great conversations with fellow attendees in the meal lines and around the beverage table.
 I'm presenting them here for further discussion.